 All persons wishing to become an athlete in Special Olympics Hawaii must register with the Area Director in their community or with the State office.

-The registration process begins by the athlete/parent/guardian completing an Application for Participation Form.
+The registration process begins by the athlete/parent/guardian completing an Application for Participation Form(medical form).
 Please fax these forms to the State Office 943-8814 attention Nip Ho.
 New athletes must have a medical professional sign this application.
 Medicals are valid for three (3) years.
 If registering an individual with Down Syndrome an additional section must be completed.
 This is to ensure Special Olympics that the athlete does not have atlanto-axial instability and may compete in all sports.
 If an athlete has atlanto-axial instability they cannot compete in sports like squat in Powerlifting, or diving in Swimming.

 Atlanto-Axial Instability Form for Down Syndrome Athletes.

 A Release Form must also be completed by athlete/parent/guardian and submitted to the Area Director or the State office.
 This release is good for a lifetime.

 Athletes are expected to follow directions both on and off the field as well as put forth their best effort at practices and competitions.
 The Athlete Code of Conduct is signed by both the athlete and their legal guardian ensuring that our guidelines are understood.